markdiener10/go-vpn-tinc/README.md

 #developer notes
 ##################################
-This project was from my archives dating back to Golang 1.2.2
+This project was from my archives dating back to Golang 1.2.2 in 2012.

+This project has not been maintained and will need some care to build since the directory structures are likely missing some of their original relative path referencing.
+(Go mod anyone?)

 A cloud vpn project to secure inter instance traffic for the internal network for PCI security compliance